 And yet, Scotty, you of all people should know: Star Trek did this all the time, with warp factor speed, tele-transporters and much more.
 So in that case, we should at least be able to twist unstructured data around, pre-digest it, sort it and feed it into a business analytics model that then ranks the relative desirability of different actions.
 Some vendors are now offering solutions to scan social networks on behalf of firms and their brands to pick up relevant feedback that can then be used to assess the current situation (descriptive), make projections into the future (predictive) and formulate recommendations for immediate action (prescriptive or decision analytics).

 All the component technologies exist.
 There is no reason why even something currently as vague as ‘social network marketing’ should not benefit from more precision and (gasp!) paths to real results, like sales, instead of just ‘Likes’, ‘Friends’ and ‘Followers’.
 Marketers will better know not only how much churn they’ve had and why, and much they can expect in the next months, but also the actions to forestall that churn.
 The challenge will be to make a process that works end to end to pull in data from the likes of social networks, clean it, transform it, analyze it and action it in a way that is efficient and effective.

-If you’d like to know how Analytica, the modeling software from Lumina, can help you with prescriptive and decision analytics, then try a thirty day free evaluation of Analytica to see what it can do for you.» Back
+If you’d like to know how Analytica, the modeling software from Lumina, can help you with prescriptive and decision analytics, then try the free trial of Analytica to see what it can do for you.